Alex-mp4/game-base/dokumentation/planering.md

 Confirmation on choice
 If I can avoid all of the ifs then do so (have projectile have all of the statistics (this.interval, for example) and give them names to take data from)
 Better UI
+Enemies die when below 0 (not after being shot at below 0)

 S-tier Rain